 Clinical Sciences Reexaminations and Grading

-- Both clinical performance and written tests must be completed satisfactorily before a student will be considered to have passed any core course.
+1. Both clinical performance and the written exam must be completed satisfactorily before a student will be considered to have passed any core course.

-- Clinical competence is absolutely necessary to pass any core course.
-Unless a passing evaluation is received for the clinical portion of the course, the student will be given a grade of fail and will be required to repeat the course completely, even if the student successfully passed the written examination.
-Such repetition will include both the clinical work and the written examination.
+2. Clinical competence is absolutely necessary to pass any core clerkship.
+Unless a passing evaluation is received for the clinical portion of the course, the student will be given a grade of No Pass and will be required to repeat the course in its entirety (the clinical work and the written examination), even if the student successfully passed the written examination.

-- One or more marginal or unacceptable evaluations may constitute the basis for failure in the clinical performance, even if other evaluations are satisfactory.
-Any reservations indicated by an evaluator about a student’s potential for progressing, after review by the department’s grading committee, may also become the basis for such a failure.
+3. One or more marginal or unacceptable evaluations may constitute the basis for failure in the clinical performance, even if other evaluations are satisfactory.
+Any reservations indicated by an evaluator about a student’s competence or potential for progressing, after review by the department’s grading committee, may also become the basis for such a failure.